- The Magi – The Wise still Seek the Savior

 Who were the Magi?

-The Magi were literate, especially in Zoroastrian ideas and astrology.
-The Persians then called their Zoroastrian religion priests Magi, but later the title Mobed.
-This religion is a polytheistic, semi-monotheistic religious group influenced by Judaism, especially since they standardized their dogma much later than Judaism (some say 6 B.C. and others between the 3rd – 7th century A. D.).
-Either way, their oral means of transpiring their truth could not influence a literal and defined system like Judaism which depended on a much older textual foundation and tradition.
+This becomes evident since they standardized their dogma much later than Judaism (some say 6 B.C. and others between the 3rd – 7th century A. D.).
+See my write-up about the Jewish influence.
+Their oral means of transpiring their traditions could not influence a literal and defined system like Judaism, which depended on much older textual writings.
+We see by their example that the wise still seek the Savior.

 Who was Herod?